akosszajb/AIStories/README.md

 EMAILPSW2=your_email_password2
 ```

-4. Launch the backend server form the server folder:
+4. Launch the backend server from the server folder:

 ```bash
 node server.js
 ```

-Launch the frontend script form the client folder:
+Launch the frontend script from the client folder:

 ```bash
 npm run dev